-\textbf{Trigger amplification during generation phase of backdoored DMs.} Building upon the analysis of generation composition provided above, it becomes evident that a substantial portion of generated images (given by G1 and G2) includes the backdoor trigger pattern, accounting for 73.4\% of the generated images in Fig.\,\ref{fig:generation_composition}-(a1).
-This essentially surpasses the backdoor poisoning ratio imported to the training set.
-We refer to the increase in the number of trigger-injected images during the generation phase compared to the training set as the `\textbf{trigger amplification}' phenomenon. {\textbf{Fig.\,\ref{fig:composition_bar}}} and {\textbf{Fig.\,\ref{fig:composition_bar_vs_pr}}} provide a comparison of the initial trigger ratio within the target prompt in the training set with the post-generation trigger ratio using the backdoored DM versus different guidance weights and poisoning ratios.
-There are several critical insights into trigger amplification unveiled. \textbf{First}, irrespective of variations in the poisoning ratio, there is a noticeable increase in the trigger ratio among the generated images, primarily due to G1 and G2.
-As will become apparent in {Sec.\,\ref{sec: defense}}, this insight can be leveraged to facilitate the identification of backdoor data using post-generation images due to the rise of backdoor triggers in the generation phase. \textbf{Second}, employing a high guidance weight in DM exacerbates trigger amplification, especially as the poisoning ratio increases.
-This effect is noticeable in cases where $p = 10\%$, as depicted in Fig.\,\ref{fig:composition_bar}. \textbf{Third}, as the poisoning ratio increases, the ratios of G1 and G2 undergo significant changes.
+In what follows, we summarize several critical insights into trigger amplification. \textbf{First}, irrespective of variations in the poisoning ratio, there is a noticeable increase of the number of triggers among the generated images, primarily attributed to G1 and G2 (refer to Fig.\,\ref{fig:composition_bar_vs_pr} for the sum of ratios in G1 and G2 exceeding that in the training set).
+As will be evident in {Sec.\,\ref{sec: defense}}, this insight can be leveraged to facilitate the poisoned dataset detection through generated images. \textbf{Second}, as the poisoning ratio increases, the ratios in G1 and G2 undergo significant changes.